cev-api/NiceWurst/README.md

 It’s designed for players who want Wurst 7 CevAPI’s quality-of-life and creative utilities — without unfair features.

 You don’t need a separate repository or fork which is why this one is empty.
-Just clone Wurst7-CevAPI and compile it with a single Gradle flag: `-Pnicewurst=1`.
+Just clone [Wurst7-CevAPI](https://github.com/cev-api/Wurst7-CevAPI)  and compile it with a single Gradle flag: `-Pnicewurst=1`.

+This means as [Wurst7-CevAPI](https://github.com/cev-api/Wurst7-CevAPI) is updated, so is NiceWurst!

 ---